allpass122/furbo-hw/README.md

 - Bread images page use ssr to meet efficacy requirement, because this page will load a lot of images.

+- `/photo/[id]` page can be ignored.
+Plan to do Intercepting Routes but it's hard to integrate with prev/next image feature.

 - > When the user refreshes the web page by browser, the same search condition should be kept.

   not sure the meaning of this requirement, so I guess it means the result should be cached.